allenporter/synthetic-home/README.md

 but may not support every single feature in the smart home.
 That is, these are meant to be representative, but not necessarily exhaustive.

 Each file in `synthetic_home/registry` directory contains a device type name.
-New devic types may be added as new use cases are needed.
+New device types may be added as new use cases are needed.

 ### Entities